blinry/blinry.org/content/articles/why-you-might-like-duckduckgo.md

 You can navigate your search results with "j" and "k", like in Vim, and follow a link with "l".
 Of course, you can also use the arrow keys.

 In the settings, you can set "Advertisements" to "Off".
-In this case, they kindly ask you to support them on the microdonation plattform Flattr.
+In this case, they kindly ask you to support them on the microdonation platform Flattr.
 Awesome move.

 When you want to go directly to the first hit, use "I'm feeling *ducky*" in the dropdown menu or simply prefix your search with "! " or "\\".